Skip to Content

 You may have heard of extractions from plants called essential oils.
-These liquids have been referred to in several ways but what it boils down to is they are the strongest version of a plant in a liquid form.
-It is suggested that essential oils be diluted with water before they reach their application level.
+These liquids have been referred to in several ways.
+What it boils down to is they are the strongest version of a plant in a liquid form.

-It may sound as though these oils that are derived from plants are light and natural, but they are actually exactly the opposite.
-Each extraction is bringing you a concentrated version of the actual plant.
+It may sound as though these plant-derived oils are light and natural, but they are actually exactly the opposite.
+Each extraction brings you a concentrated version of the actual plant.

 When used in cooking, for example, essential oils have been proven to be 75 times stronger than herbs that have been dried.

 A carrier oil is a neutral oil that becomes the base of the extracted oil.
 Some carrier oils include sunflower, grapeseed, olive, almond, avocado, and jojoba.
-You can find variety packs of carrier oils on amazon to try out the different oils.
+You can find a variety of packs of carrier oils on Amazon to try out the different oils.

-There are different levels of dilution using carrier oils that range from one percent up to five percent.
-A one percent dilution would be six drops of extracted oil mixed with an ounce of the carrier oil.
+There are different levels of dilution using carrier oils that range from 1-5%.
+A 1% dilution would be six drops of extracted oil mixed with an ounce of the carrier oil.

 What Are Extracted Oils Used For?

-• Choose your favorite fragrance and keep your home smelling fresh all the time.
-Rose, bergamot and even any of the citrus combinations that are used during the holidays will keep a steady stream of that delicious aroma flowing on a steady stream.
+Rose, bergamot, and even any of the citrus combinations that are used during the holidays will keep a steady stream of that delicious aroma flowing.
 You will no longer need to spray a fake air freshener to make it smell good in your home.

-• Relieving stress and anxiety has been achieved by rubbing oil extracts, such as bergamot, lemon, geranium, or sage on your temple area.
+Relieving stress and anxiety can be achieved by rubbing oil extracts, such as bergamot, lemon, geranium, or sage on your temple area.
 This is known as one of your pressure points.

-• If you feel like you are overloaded and are even beginning to forget things, spraying a light mist of essential oils can give you an instant boost.
+Alternatively, if you feel like you are overwhelmed and are beginning to forget things, spraying a light mist of essential oils can give you an instant boost.
 A quick sniff or spritz of rosemary, peppermint, or basil can help.

-• Besides their fresh fragrance abilities, citrus essential oils can give you an energy boost.
+Besides their fresh fragrance abilities, citrus essential oils can give you an energy boost.
 Try any of the following fruits – grapefruit, orange, or lemon.
-Peppermint oil has been shown to help you when you exercise.
+Peppermint oil has been shown to help you when you exercise as well.

 How Do You Extract Oil from Plants?